airjaldirbb/airjaldi-telltale/ajtelltale-arduino/README.md

 #
-# 1.4 Factor Calculation
+# Factor Calculation
     For our demo we used R1: 10kΩ and R2: 2.2 kΩ (see image 8).
 Since a resistor value has variance of 5-10% it is advisable to measure the actual value using a multimeter.
 Actual resistor’s value for the above R1 and R2 were 9.85kΩ and 2.15kΩ respectively.
 Using the voltage divider calculator for output voltage of 3.3V we have an input voltage 18.41V.
 Hence, for the given R1 and R2 we can use these devises to sense voltages of up to 18.41V.

-        ..................Column Break..................𝑉𝑖𝑛 𝑋 2.15
-        3.3=9.85 + 2.15
-        𝑉𝑖𝑛 = 18.41

-        (𝑚𝑎𝑥𝑖𝑚𝑢𝑚 𝑣𝑜𝑙𝑡𝑎𝑔𝑒 𝑤𝑒 𝑐𝑎𝑛 𝑚𝑒𝑎𝑠𝑢𝑟𝑒 𝑢𝑠𝑖ng 2𝑘Ω 𝑎𝑛𝑑 10kΩ 𝑟𝑒𝑠𝑖𝑠𝑡𝑜𝑟) For voltage calculation we have to assign a multiplier in the Arduino code.
+For voltage calculation we have to assign a multiplier in the Arduino code.
 This is calculated by supplying different voltages to the circuit and reading the output using a multimeter.

         For our test here are the input and output voltage
 ##